Katipunan, Zamboanga del Norte

-Katipunan, officially the Municipality of Katipunan (Lungsod sa Katipunan; Subanen: Benwa Katipunan; Chavacano: Municipalidad de Katipunan; Bayan ng Katipunan), is a 2nd class municipality in the province of Zamboanga del Norte, Philippines.
+Katipunan, officially the Municipality of Katipunan (Lungsod sa Katipunan; Subanen: Benwa Katipunan; Chavacano: Municipalidad de Katipunan; Bayan ng Katipunan), is a municipality in the province of Zamboanga del Norte, Philippines.
 According to the 2020 census, it has a population of 44,661 people.

 It is formerly known as Lubungan.

 History

 Jose Rizal, Philippine national hero, had a farm here during his exile in Dapitan from 1892-1896.

 In 1955, six barrios were created: